jonyeezs/clean-verticalslice-architecture/README.md

 Some important terms to know when reading this:

-* **layers**: when we mention layers we are talking about layers in a clean architecture sense.
+* **Layers**: when we mention layers we are talking about layers in a clean architecture sense.
-* **use cases**: when we mention use cases we are talking about use cases in a vertical slice concept.
+* **Use Cases**: when we mention use cases we are talking about use cases in a vertical slice concept.
+Also known as features.
-* **data access layer**: Specific to the layer interacting with a database (https://en.wikipedia.org/wiki/Data_access_layer).
-This could be an ORM of sort.
-* **auxiliary service**: Services, SDK or code that we use to connect to external data.
-Some call it [brokers](https://github.com/hassanhabib/The-Standard/blob/master/1.%20Brokers/1.%20Brokers.md). e.g: third-party API, data layer access, email services, notification services, etc.
 * **Aggregate root**: the terminology used in Domain Driven Design.
 Aggregate root is a cluster of associated objects that we treat as a unit for the purpose of data changes.

 ## Code placement

-To provide some guidelines to where code should exist, we will break them down into two categories:
+To provide some guidelines to where code should exist, we will break them down into three categories (or layers):

-  1. **Use cases** - All code and its layers specific to a vertical slice.
+  1. **Use case** - All code and its layers specific to a vertical slice.
+  2. **Broker** - Adapters, SDK or code that we use to connect to an external data source.
+Have a read on what [The Standard](https://github.com/hassanhabib/The-Standard/blob/master/1.%20Brokers/1.%20Brokers.md) says about it. e.g: third-party API, repository patterns, email services, notification services, etc.
-  2. **Infrastructure** - Albeit each use case has its own layers, there will be shared/common infrastructure; this is where it ends up.
+  3. **Infrastructure** - Albeit each use case has its own layers, there will be shared/common infrastructure; this is where it ends up.

 Continuing on are more in-depth explanation of each category.

 _Do note from one language to another the structures may look slightly different.
 But the core concepts are the same and may be called slightly differently to suit the conventions of the particular language._

-# Use cases
+# Use case

 > All the work we do solves a use case that we have for our product.
 > How consumers interact with our application, how we validate that interaction and how we handle that with business logic.